gcho91/currency-exchange/README.md

 - Refactoring the code to take advantage of component-based architecture that Angular offers, with a different dedicated service (forex service) that would handle all of the logic in performing the GET request and recalculating values

+- Include unit tests to remove unexpected behavior

-- Isolating service and components so service performs most of the logic, leaving components to just display it
+- Isolating service and components so service performs most of the logic, leaving components to simply display it

 - Making the parent-child relationship of the components clear to make it easier for other developers to read and understand my architectural decisions

-- Medesign the UI and reorganize content to make it more user-friendly, visually vibrant, and compliant with web accessibility standards
+- Redesign the UI and reorganize content to make it more user-friendly, visually vibrant, and compliant with web accessibility standards